 - 59. Based on the EMP/SSEMP requirements, monitoring measures of projects includes construction site supervision, verification of permits, monitoring of compliance of the contractors' performance and specific monitoring of environmental impacts like noise, dust, soil contamination, landscape structure, construction waste, flora and fauna, water pollution, air emissions and etc. conducted by Contractor's and Engineer's environmental management specialists. - 60.
-As in the reporting period, no large-scale construction works were carried out, that did not require movement of heavy machinery, therefore measurement of air, noise, and biodiversity have not been conducted during the given reporting period.
+As in the reporting period, no construction works were carried out, therefore measurement of air, noise, and biodiversity have not been conducted.